1. Swap unused and unwanted seeds

-Seeds are expensive and you always end up with too many – so why not swap the excess with other gardeners?
-You could end up with some great new plants for nothing but the price of postage.
+Seeds are expensive and you often end up with too many – so why not swap the excess with other gardeners?
+You could end up with some great new plants for nothing but the price of postage or a cup of coffee.

 Give your garden a burst of seasonal colour by ordering a selection of beautiful bedding plants, including begonias, busy Lizzies and petunias.
 Shop now.